glaciers-in-archives/snowman/README.md

 ##### Query

-Snowman provides a `query` function which allows one to issue a SPARQL query or a parameterized SPARQL query during rendering.
-The function takes two inputs, first the name of the query and then an optional string value to inject into the SPARQL query.
+Snowman provides a `query` function which allows for the issuing of SPARQL queries or parameterized SPARQL queries during rendering.
+The function takes two inputs.
+The first is the name of the query, and the second, optionally, is a string value to inject into the query.
 The location for the injected string is set with `{{.}}`.

 ```
 {{ $sparql_result := query "name_of_parameterized_query.rq" $var }}